Indians Have To Work Almost 10x Harder Than White People To Be Healthy

 6) Metabolic syndrome is higher in urban areas than rural ones

 Historically, India has struggled with malnutrition and an underweight population.
-However, with the rise of urbanization, the narrative is changing.
-In urban areas of India, there are now more overweight adults than underweight ones.
+But that story is changing fast.
+In many cities today, there are actually more overweight adults than underweight ones.

 So, what’s causing this shift?